usesorane/laravel-cloudflare/README.md

 You can expose a small diagnostics endpoint to see how Cloudflare and your server headers are interpreted by Laravel.

+**⚠️ SECURITY WARNING**: The diagnostics endpoint exposes information about your proxy configuration.
+By default, it uses only the `web` middleware without authentication.
+For production environments, you should:
+- Keep it disabled (`CLOUDFLARE_DIAGNOSTICS_ENABLED=false`)
+- Or add authentication middleware in the config file
+- Or restrict access by IP address
+- Or only enable it in development/staging environments

 - Enable it via env/config:
     - `CLOUDFLARE_DIAGNOSTICS_ENABLED=true`
     - Optional custom path: `CLOUDFLARE_DIAGNOSTICS_PATH=/cloudflare-diagnose` (default is `/cloudflare-diagnose`)
+    - Optional middleware: Configure in `config/laravel-cloudflare.php` (e.g., `['web', 'auth']`)
 - When enabled, a GET endpoint is registered at the configured path and returns JSON like:

 ```json